What Is an Employee Performance Review?

 - Does the employee address issues involving conflict and does the employee take steps to deal with the disruption to the professional work environment;

-- You may add other sections and paragraphs to your review to describe client relations, point out the employee's impeccable attendance, highlight employee's independent work, especially if it led to significant successes of the company;
+- You may add other sections and paragraphs to your review to describe client relations, point out the employee's impeccable attendance, highlight the employee's independent work, especially if it led to significant successes of the company.

 - Sign the form and give it to the employee to sign.

-When composing an Employee Performance Review, you can use points (1 to 5, 5 being the highest mark) or different scales to show how well the employee carries out their duties.
+When doing an employee performance review, you can use points (1 to 5, 5 being the highest mark) or different scales to show how well the employee carries out their duties.
 For instance, you may create a table with columns (exceptional, exceeds expectations, meets expectations, requires improvement, unacceptable), and check the appropriate boxes opposite each area of work or quality related to the employee's performance.
 You can also grade employees with the help of the review, give them promotions or raises, or, instead, demote them.

 Haven't found the form you are looking for?
 Take a look at these similar forms?

 This is a document that is used by employers to receive feedback about the training that their employees have attended.

 Use this form if you're the supervisor or manager of an employee and are looking to estimate their job performance in the organization.